Available for: Jira Cloud, Jira Server (On-Premise) and Datacenter (LDAP-protected too)

 Configuring Jira and Miro

-✏️ Once a Jira Admin sets up the integration with Miro, the Admin's set of permissions in Jira applies to all Miro team members.
-On Miro's side, the users will be able to see and access all Jira issues and Jira projects that the Admin has access to.
+✏️ Previously, the Jira Cards integration was set up with the Jira Admin's credentials: as a result, the Admin's set of permissions in Jira applied to all Miro team members.
+On Miro's side, the users were able to see and access all Jira issues and Jira projects that the Admin had access to.

 ✏️ Please note that Jira menus may differ depending on the Jira version you are using however the general flow should be the same.
 The instructions below can be also found in Atlassian Support.